amandaleee/developer-interview-questions/README.md

 * Can I look at your code stack?
 * How long does it take for a dev working in my general skill area to set up a local environment?
 What is involved with that?
 Docker, Vagrant, none of the above?
 * How often do your developers lose time to maintaining, patching, or updating their local environment?
+* What are the three biggest pain points in your stack?
+How is the team addressing them?

 ## Product management/process related stuff